Yingfan-Duan/Yingfan-Duan.github.io/_posts/machine_learning/2022-5-16-Machine-Learning-CNN.md

   - max and average pooling layer can be performed along the **depth dimension** and the **spatial dimensions**
   - When apply along the depth dimension, CNN can learn to be invariant to various features
+  - The stride in pooling layers is the same as the kernel size so that there is **no overlap** in receptive fields.

 ### CNN architectures